School library

-History of school libraries
+History

-Library services to schools started in the 1800s, often being public or state library book wagons, eventually evolving to what exists today.
-The latter part of the 19th century marked the beginning of the modern American library movement, with the creation of the American Library Association (ALA) in 1876 by a group of librarians led by Melvil Dewey.
-In the early stages of development, school libraries were primarily made up of small collections with the school librarian primarily serving a clerical role.
+Library services for schools started in the 1800s, often in the form of public or state library book wagons.
+To promote libraries and library education, the American Library Association (ALA) was created in 1876 by a group of librarians led by Melvil Dewey.
+In the early stages of development, school libraries were primarily made up of small collections, with the school librarian primarily serving a clerical role.